 Subtle faults can be overlooked in seismic amplitude data but in appropriate geologic situations, they can form important seals or conduits that dramatically control how hydrocarbon migrates and trap within a petroleum reservoir.
 An effective approach to image small faults is to integrate the geological context of different seismic attributes using machine learning algorithms.
 Using computer-aided PCA and SOM techniques, we were able to image subtle faults affecting the C Sand reservoir of Maui Field, New Zealand that were not easily revealed from conventional seismic interpretation techniques.

 The authors would like to thank the PL 537 licence partners for permission to publish this paper.
 We would also like to thank to our colleagues in IPN: Toshiro Tamura, Tone Merete Øksenvåg and Marius Lunde for their contributions.
-Thanks also are extend- ed to Geophysical Insights for the research and development of the Paradise AI workbench and the machine learning applications used in this paper.
+Thanks also are extended to Geophysical Research, LLC (d/b/a Geophysical Insights) for the research and development of the Paradise AI workbench and the machine learning applications used in this paper.
 Finally, we would like to thank Hal Green for review of the manuscript and Leah Mann for editing the graphics.

 Al-Dossary, S. and Marfurt, K. J. 3D volumetric multispectral estimates of reflector curvature and rotation.
 Geophysics, 5, p.
 41-51.

 Barnes, A. E. and Laughlin, K. J. Investigation of methods for unsupervised classification of seismic data.
 72nd Annual International Meeting, SEG, Expanded Abstracts, 2221–2224.

 Chopra, S. and Marfurt, K. J. [2007a] Seismic attributes for prospect identification and reservoir characterization.
 SEG Geophysical Developments Series No. 11, 481 pp.